 A 1m grid of elevation values, covering an area of 146 square kilometres, was produced over a PhotoSat test area in California.
 The elevation grid was made using geophysical processing of 50cm ground resolution stereo satellite photos taken by the DigitalGlobe WorldView-3 satellite.
-The stereo satellite elevation processing was referenced to one ground survey point.
+The stereo satellite elevation processing was referenced to 153 ground survey points.
 The elevation surveying accuracy was determined by direct comparison to 6,854 elevation checkpoints extracted from a highly accurate LiDAR survey.